From local to non-local correlations: the Dual Boson perspective: Numerical results

 \section{Numerical results}

 To test the EDMFT++ schemes, we study the charge-order transition in the square lattice Hubbard model, a popular testing ground for extensions of EDMFT~\cite{PhysRevB.87.125149,PhysRevB.90.195114,PhysRevB.90.235135}.
 Here we show calculations where first $\Delta_\nu$ and $\Lambda_\omega$ are determined self-consistently on the EMDFT level for all schemes.
 Then, the non-local correlation effects are included.
 Having the same impurity problem as the starting point for all approaches allows us to compare clearly the the effect from the extensions only.
 We use $t=1/4$, $\beta=50$ and a $32\times{}32$ lattice.
-The resulting phase boundary between the charge-ordered phase (CO) and the Fermi liquid (FL), determined in the same way as in~\cite{PhysRevB.90.235135}, is shown in Fig.~\ref{fig:phase}.
+The resulting phase boundary between the charge-ordered phase (CO) and the Fermi liquid (FL), determined in the same way as in Ref.~\cite{PhysRevB.90.235135}, is shown in Fig.~\ref{fig:phase}.
 The checkerboard CO phase is characterized by a divergent charge susceptibility at the wave vector $\qv = (\pi, \pi)$.
 The phase boundary may therefore be located by looking for zeros of the inversed susceptibility $X^{-1}_{\omega=0, \qv=(\pi, \pi)}$.
-Note that the renormalized interaction $W_{\qv\omega}$ in DMFT$+$GW, EDMFT$+$GW and EDMFT$+$GW$\gamma$ approaches is taken in form of $V$-- decoupling due to the above discussions.
+Note that the renormalized interaction $W_{\qv\omega}$ in DMFT$+$GW, EDMFT$+$GW and EDMFT$+$GW$\gamma$ approaches is taken in the form of the $V$-- decoupling as discussed above.

 Since ordering is unfavorable for the interaction energy for $V<U/4$, the true phase boundary is expected to be above the $V=U/4$ line.
 Indeed, the full DB result is above this line~\cite{PhysRevB.90.235135}.
-In all other EDMFT++ approximations with fewer correlation effects, the phase transitions occurs at smaller $V$.
+In all other EDMFT++ approximations with fewer correlation effects, the phase transition occurs at smaller $V$.
 The DB$-$GW$\gamma$ approximation performs best in this respect, and is close to the DB phase boundary for all values of $U$.
 The two approximations that include local vertex corrections via $\gamma_{\nu\omega}$ perform better than their counterparts without, and both DB based approaches outperform their EDMFT$+$GW counterpart.

 At $U=0$, we expect the Random Phase Approximation (RPA) to give a reasonable prediction for the phase boundary.
-RPA limit is recovered by all shown EDMFT++ approaches, but already at relatively small $U=0.5$, strong differences between the methods becomes clear.
+The RPA limit is recovered by all shown EDMFT++ approaches, but already at relatively small $U=0.5$, strong differences between the methods become clear.

 In the opposite limit of large $U$, EDMFT itself starts to give an accurate phase boundary, since it accounts for all local effects and those are most important at large $U$.
 Both DB-based approaches converge to EDMFT at $U=2.5$, whereas both EDMFT$+$GW approaches give a phase boundary at the same, slightly smaller $V$.